ibm-cloud-docs/databases-for-enterprisedb/connecting-ibmcloud-app.md

 ### Binding your deployment

-**Public Endpoints** -  If you are using the default public service endpoint to connect to your deployment, you can run the `cluster service bind` command with your cluster name, the resource group and your deployment name.
+**Public Endpoints** -  If you are using the default public service endpoint to connect to your deployment, you can run the `cluster service bind` command with your cluster name, the resource group, and your deployment name.
 ```shell
 ibmcloud ks cluster service bind <your_cluster_name> <resource_group> <your_database_deployment>
 ```